Triangle

 Placements - school-based learning

-We firmly believe that learning to become a great teacher isn’t about doing as many lessons as you can as quickly as possible.
+We firmly believe that learning to become a great teacher isn’t about teaching as many lessons as you can as quickly as possible.
 It is about gradually building up your experiences and working with experienced teachers in lots of different ways.
 Your school-based learning will include:

 • a carefully structured programme to support your progress each term